Safe fish for Pregnant Women, New Moms and Babies in India

 Shellfish During Pregnancy/Lactation/For Baby: Shrimp/Prawns, Lobster, Oyster, Crab

 Shellfish are packed with vitamins and minerals.
-Oysters contain iron, calcium, magnesium along with other minerals and are great source of vitamins A, B1, B2, B3 and D. Other shellfish shrimp, prawn and crab are also source of nutrients.
+Oysters contain iron, calcium, magnesium along with other minerals and are great source of vitamins A, B1, B2, B3 and D. Other shellfishes like shrimp, prawn and crab are also source of nutrients.

-But you should avoid giving shellfish to babies as it is one of highly allergic food.
-Its best to introduce shellfish after 1 year and after consulting your doctor.
+But you should avoid giving shellfish to babies as it is one of the highly allergic foods.
+It’s best to introduce shellfish after 1 year and after consulting your doctor.

 Crab meat is healthy for kids above 2 years (if not allergic)

-Pregnant women and breastfeeding mothers can eat shellfish if no previously known allergy.
+Pregnant women and breastfeeding mothers can eat shellfish if there is no previously known allergy.

 Mercury Level: Low